-The View Menu allows review of the settings and status of the control.
-(The View Menu shown at right is for Fault Interrupter 1.)
+The View Menu option allows review of the settings and status of the control.
+(The View Menu option shown below is for Fault Interrupter 1.)

-- 1. Select the desired option from the View Menu and input the corresponding number after the ">" prompt.
-Press <ENTER>.
-(Option 1 is shown as an example.) - 2.
-Refer to the appropriate subsection below for further information on the selected option. - 3.
-To return to the Main Menu, input "9" after the ">" prompt and press <ENTER>.
+Select the desired option from the View Menu screen and enter the corresponding number after the ">" prompt.
+Press the Enter button.
+(Option 1 is shown as an example.)

+Refer to the appropriate subsection below for further information on the selected option.

+To return to the main menu, enter "9" after the ">" prompt, and press the Enter button.